-- · the work of the Internal Auditor;
+- the work of the Internal Auditor;

-- · the work of the External Auditor; and
+- the work of the External Auditor;

-- the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- attendance at committee and board meetings.

 The Accounting Officer has been advised of the implications of the result of their review of the system of internal control and a plan to address weaknesses and ensure continuous improvement of the system is in place.